School Key Information

 • White T-shirt, blue shorts or tracksuit trousers, blue tracksuit top

 On each day there is the alternative of a sandwich or baguette.
-Please see below a sample menu:
+Please click the pdf button below to download our 3 week menu:

 Mealtimes are a very important social and community part of our day, with children helping to prepare lunch and sharing what they've helped to prepare with their peers.